Riverside South, Manhattan: Other structures

 Manhattan Community Board 7 members blamed Trump for failing to build the proposed enhancement and monument at Freedom Place, though the Riverside South Planning Corporation said that the Freedom Place plan was merely a concept for an arts program that was not included in the final project.
 A street called Freedom Place South, along the same axis as Freedom Place, runs southward from 64th to 59th streets.
-In addition, there is an unused tunnel underneath a portion of Riverside Boulevard between 62nd and 65th streets, which was intended to carry traffic from the West Side Highway.
+In addition, there is a tunnel underneath a portion of Riverside Boulevard between 61st and 65th streets, which is intended to carry traffic from the West Side Highway.
 The tunnel measures approximately 0.8 mi long and 40 ft wide.
-Early plans called for the construction of a Metro-North Railroad station on the West Side Line at Riverside South as part of the Penn Station Access project; however, the station was canceled in 2010 because there was not enough space between the foundations of Riverside South's buildings.
+The Metro-North Railroad sought a station on the West Side Line at Riverside South as part of the Penn Station Access project.
+However, the idea was abandoned in 2010 because the foundations of Riverside South's buildings had been built too close to the tracks and because demand at that location was uncertain.

 The IRT Powerhouse, located just south of Riverside South, was designed by Stanford White for the Interborough Rapid Transit Company and is a New York City designated landmark.
 Adjacent to the Powerhouse is a tetrahedron-shaped building known as VIA 57 West, which was designed by Bjarke Ingels Group.
 In addition, the Abraham Joshua Heschel School is located on West End Avenue next to Riverside South.